IPP 2 – Use and Disclosure

 Reasonable expectation case studies

-The following case studies provide examples of how VCAT and the former privacy commissioner have decided whether a use or disclosure of personal information is reasonably expected.
+The following case studies provide examples of how VCAT and former Privacy Commissioners have decided whether a use or disclosure of personal information for a secondary purpose is reasonably expected.

-Case Study 2E: Disclosure by Council to Complainant’s bank during debt recovery proceedings reasonably expected12
+Case Study 2C: Disclosure by Council to Complainant’s bank during debt recovery proceedings reasonably expected14

 The Complainant (A), was involved in a dispute with a Local Council (Respondent) concerning an outstanding debt.
 A provided an employee of the Respondent with information about payments he claimed he had made to pay the amount owing.
 The employee contacted A’s bank to confirm that the payment details were correct.
 The employee subsequently recorded details of the conversation in a letter to A.

 Unable to resolve the dispute, the council commenced recovery proceedings in the Magistrates Court.
 At a pre-hearing conference the council employee disclosed to the Court details of the conversation between himself and the bank about the disputed debt.

 A complained that the employee had unlawfully collected personal information about him by contacting his bank to verify the information given by A and had unlawfully disclosed the information collected to the Court.

 In his decision not to entertain the complaint, the Privacy Commissioner noted that IPP 2.1(a) permits an organisation to disclose personal information for a secondary purpose related to the primary purpose where a person might reasonably expect the disclosure to be made.
 It is an objective test; it is the reasonable expectations of an ordinary person, not expert in the workings of government.